 So, what exactly is a tape diagram?

-In practice, it looks like this...
+In practice, a tape diagram in math looks like this...

 Here is an example of how I use it for division problems: